UPBGE/upbge/doc/python_api/rst/bge.texture.rst

 .. class:: ImageViewport

    Image source from viewport rendered by the active camera.
-   To render from a non active camera see :class:`ImageRender`.
+   To render from a non active camera see :class:`~bge.texture.ImageRender`.

    .. attribute:: alpha